JinshanZeng/IJT_Alg/README.md

 IJT_Alg
 =======

-Matlab code for Iterative Jumping Thresholding Algorithm, an algorithm for fast solution of the general non-convex regularization problems.
+Matlab code for Iterative Jumping Thresholding (IJT) Algorithm, an algorithm for fast solution of the general non-convex regularization problems.

 IJT algorithm for tow specific sparse regularization models, i.e., L1/2 and L2/3